 Google Chrome's update to version 99.0.4844.74 on March 15, 2022 included changes to their signing certificate.
-On macOS devices, this change caused the Code42 app to lose the permissions required to capture source and destination details for file activity in Google Chrome.
+On macOS devices, this change caused the Code42 agent to lose the permissions required to capture source and destination details for file activity in Google Chrome.

 As a result, the Active tab titles and URLs field may display the message Unavailable - Permissions not set.
 This also affects Incydr's ability to evaluate trusted activity, calculate risk scores, and apply source/destination categories for these events.

 This article describes the steps required to update your macOS configuration profile via your mobile device management (MDM) tool to resume capturing Tab title and URL metadata on macOS devices.